Self-simulable groups: Preliminaries

 \begin{remark} Some authors use the term ``effective action'' to mean an action with is faithful (i.e.\ that every $g \in \Gamma\setminus \{1_{\Gamma}\}$ acts non-trivially).
 We do not use this term with this meaning.
 For instance, the trivial action of any non-trivial group on an effectively closed set is an effectively closed action which is not faithful. \end{remark}

-While Definition~\ref{def:ecaction} is exactly what we will use in our results, sometimes we will make use of an equivalent statement which is useful for showing that a particular action is effectively closed.
+While Definition~\ref{def:ecaction} is exactly what we will use to prove our results, sometimes we will make use of an equivalent statement which is useful for showing that a particular action is effectively closed.
+Namely, that effectively closed actions are precisely those for which the set is effectively closed and every generator induces a computable map.